AlgoTradingHub/theplatform-book/source/verbs/other/value.md

 o)eval l
 {![4;]}
 {![5;]}
-o)// ! interpreted as a diadic.
+o)// ! interpreted as a dyadic.
 So we got projections, not vectors. o)value l
 !
 4